Pagbilao: Economy

-Most of the land area in Pagbilao are for agricultural use consisting of coconut, rice and poultry farms.
+Most of the land in Pagbilao is used for agriculture; mainly coconut, rice and poultry farms.
 Some lands are used for industrial purposes which include mostly of industrial plants and ice plants.

 The Province of Quezon announced that they are planning to make an industrial park or economic zone in the Barangays of Alupaye and Bantigue of Pagbilao.
 It will really help the employment of the people of Quezon Province.

 Commerce has rapidly grown especially in the downtown area but is starting to spread in other parts of the town.
 There are also a growing number of commercial establishments.
 La Suerte Mega Warehouse, for instance, is considered the largest center of commerce in Pagbilao.

 In terms of tourism, there is an observed growth in Pagbilao.
 Many hotels can be found especially in highways or beachfronts in Barangay Bantigue.

 The DEPED-Division of Quezon Province has its main office in town.
 Both the DepEd division and municipal government are top employers in the municipality.

 The Pagbilao Power Station, which is also one of the largest job providers in the town, is located in Isla Grande in Pagbilao.